jsventures/jobsearch-content/content/03_communication/04_leveling_document.md

 You complete *tasks defined by others* with speed, resourcefulness, and proactivity.
 The tasks you take on are often *guaranteed* to have a solution, and can be done within a week or two.

 You can take ownership over these tasks and deliver them *on time* with *little guidance*.
-To do this, you use a combination of your technical ability -- navigiating the codebase, debugging -- and your resourcefulness -- researching, reaching out to people, asking for help with clear questions.
+To do this, you use a combination of your technical ability: navigating the codebase, debugging, and your resourcefulness: researching, reaching out to people, asking for help with clear questions.

 ### People Expectations

 The main people dimensions at this level is *how you handle feedback*, and *how proactive you are*.

 You learn quickly and are constantly searching for feedback.
-When you get it, you take it positively, and look for tangible ways to improve immediately.
+When you get it, you take it positively, and look for tangible ways to improve.

-When a task is confusing, or you reach an impass you don't know how to solve, you demonstrate positivity and proactivity, by asking for help, and remaining confident in your ability to complete the task.
+When a task is confusing, or you reach an impasse you don't know how to solve, you demonstrate positivity and proactivity by asking for help, and remaining confident in your ability to complete the task.

-You communicate well, and are proactively updating everyone around you about the timeline for your project when it changes.
+You communicate well, and are proactively updating everyone around you about the timeline for your tasks when it changes.

 ### Live Leveling Guides

 - [Patreon Leveling Guide](https://levels.patreon.com/)
-  - **IC 1** to **IC 2**.
-You can ignore parts in IC 2 that involvees supporting others (giving feedback to others, giving code reviews etc)
+  - See **IC 1** for the lower range, and **IC 2** for the higher range.
+You can ignore parts in IC 2 that involves supporting others (giving feedback to others, giving code reviews etc)
 - [Khan Academy Leveling Guide](https://docs.google.com/document/d/1qr0d05X5-AsyDYqKRCfgGGcWSshTMd_vfTggfhDpbls/)
-  - **Beginning Skillful** to **Skillful**.
-You can ignore parts related to breaking down complex tasks, supporting others
+  - See **Beginning Skillful** for the lower range, and **Skillful** for the higher range.
+You can ignore parts in **Skillful** related to breaking down complex tasks and supporting others

 # Engineer